skyler-stewart/ModelFitting/README.md

 Within these sections, you should include the following:

 * The **name** fields are the section names.
     * For parameter sections, this should be the same as the input parameter passed to your model.
+Note that this is case-sensitive, so "Parameter1" is not the same as "parameter1".
-    * For the composite section, this should be "composite".
-If it is named something else, this section will not be recognized correctly.
+    * For the composite section, the name should be "composite".
+If it is named something else, this section will not be recognized correctly, and errors may occur.
 * The **label** fields are nicely formatted versions of the name.
 These will be used in the result file and graph when displaying data.
 * The **abbreviation** fields are shortened versions of the label or name.
 They are also used to display data.
 * The **data** fields should include a list of observed values.
+All values should be in range [0, 1] inclusive.
     * Your model prediction will be fit against all values (the parameters and composite combined).

 ## Settings